stackbitsales/twin-cities-makeup-0e0bd/content/pages/blog/i-felt-so-beautiful.md

   All my friends were so stunned on how amazing my hair and makeup turned out.
 I wish I could replay the look on my husbands face when he saw me for the first time.I felt so beautiful and confident for my big day!!
-I would definitely recommend booking with Lisa and her team.
+I would definitely recommend booking with Lisa and her team."

   – Brie E, 8/14/2016 from theknot.com